We took part in the presentation of the report: The role of higher education institutions in promoting lifelong learning in Catalonia.

 We firmly believe that staff mobility is the key to a more innovative VET, connected to global challenges.
 Thank you Fondazione Lepido Rocco and everyone involved!

-We are launching the new phase of the European project Build your VETer Future Challenge
+The first phase of the European project Build your VETer Future begins, created from our local project Metropolis FP Lab

 We are starting a new stage of the European project Build your VETer Future Challenge, coordinated by Xarxa FP, with the celebration of the Exploratory Session, which will take place from 24 to 26 February 2026 in Barcelona.